wenweixiong/VALERIE/README.md

 # Version control
 **1.x.x**
 The pioneer version.

 **2.0.0**
 Previously, user can specify more than 1 splicing event to plot at a time.
 Now, user will specify only 1 splicing event to plot at a time.
 This will increase the speed of reading in the BAM files and also reduce the complexity of the internal codes.

 **2.0.1**
 (1) Anderson-darling added as an option for statistical testing of PSI values at each nucleotide position.
 User can activate this option by specifying "ad" for the _method_ argument.
 (2) Included a feature to track the progress of reading in the BAM files, which is the rate-limiting step of VALERIE.
 Hence, user can estimate the time of completion for plotting a given splicing event.
 User can activate this feature by specifying _TRUE_ for the _track_ argument.
+(3)  Previouslu, an adjusted p-value of < 0.05 was considered statistically significant.
+Now, user can customise this threshold using the _sig.pval_ argument.